ksontinimortadha/Talki-chat-app/README.md

-# Talk Chat App
+# Talki Chat App

-Welcome to the **Talk Chat App** GitHub repository!
+Welcome to the **Talki Chat App** GitHub repository!
 This project is a real-time messaging application developed using the **MERN** stack (MongoDB, Express.js, React, Node.js).

 ## Features
 - 💬 **Real-Time Messaging:** Instant communication using WebSocket (via Socket.io).